ladak100/ladak100.github.io/todayi.md

 #### May 2024
 Tuesday May 28th, 2024:
 - Today, I slept very little, but woke up with energy.
 I felt the presence that i did yesterday carry over, which felt amazing. use the ticking as a hint to calm yourself
+- Today, I lost my focus after 10am because of the meetings an didnt get it back
+- Today, I tried to revive the dying plants

 Monday May 27th, 2024:
 - Today, I dreamt about arman tsarukyan invading the octagon during 302 and somehow winning